 All cell phones, pda's, laptops, and beepers must be turned off prior to entering the classroom and are to be kept inoperative by their owners until they have left the classroom.
-Cell phones may not be used as time pieces during tests and exams.
-Failure to heed this may result in being expelled from the classroom.
+Cell phones may not be used as time pieces or calculators during tests and exams. to heed this may result in being expelled from the classroom. that "vibrate" mode is not considered "off".